AnkitOli/ExpenseTracker/README.md

 ## Features

-- Adding, updating, deleting operations for expenses.
+- Adding, updating and deleting operations for expenses.
 - View summaries of expenses in a table, and a summary of the total amount spent.
 - Filtering expenses by year, month, and expense type.
-- Pagination
 - Customize your expense categories
 - Download expenses as CSV file.
 - Responsive design